bruor/streamcache/README.md

 # **Disclaimer**
 This solution was created using copilot via prompt engineering and bug fixing.
 It leverages nginx and lua via a docker container, its goal is to allow a player to request a stream which transparently kicks off a background process to download the resulting file into configurable cache on disk.
-Open to refinements from the community!
+Open to enhancements from the community!
 Cache maintenance functionality is untested, I haven't yet tested whether or not the worker threads properly manage the cache size yet.

 ## **Functional Overview**